QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Introduction

 \section{Introduction}

-Bringing the premise of computational speeds exponentially higher than the current standard, quantum computing is rapidly evolving to become one of the most popular cutting-edge areas in computer science.
-And while, until recently, most of the work in quantum computing was purely theoretical or concerned with simulations on classical hardware, the advent of the first quantum computers available to researchers, referred to as \textit{Noisy Intermediate-Scale Quantum} (NISQ) devices, has already led to some promising practical results and applications spanning a wide range of topics such as cryptography \cite{Pirandola_2020}, chemistry \cite{Cao2019}, and biomedicine \cite{8585034}.
+With the potential to provide computational speedups over the current standard, quantum computing has rapidly evolved to become one of the most popular cutting-edge areas in computer science, with promising results and applications spanning a wide range of topics such as cryptography \shortcite{Pirandola_2020}, chemistry \shortcite{Cao2019}, and biomedicine \shortcite{8585034}.
 An obvious question is whether this new paradigm of computation can also be used for NLP.
-Such applicability may be to the end of leveraging the computational speed-ups for language-related problems, as well as for investigating how quantum systems, their mathematical description and the way information is encoded ``quantumly'' may lead to conceptual and practical advances in representing and processing language meaning beyond computational speed-ups.
+Such applicability may be to the end of leveraging the computational speedups for language-related problems, as well as for investigating how quantum systems, their mathematical description and the way information is encoded ``quantumly'' may lead to conceptual and practical advances in representing and processing language meaning beyond computational speedups.

-Inspired by these prospects, \textit{quantum natural language processing} (QNLP), a field of research still in its infancy, aims at the development of NLP models explicitly designed to be executed on quantum hardware.
-There exists some impressive theoretical work in this area, but the proposed experiments are classically simulated.
-A notable exception to this is recent work by two of the authors \cite{meichanetzidis2020grammaraware}, where a proof of concept experiment of very small scale was performed on quantum hardware for the first time.
+Inspired by these prospects, \textit{Quantum Natural Language Processing} (QNLP), a field of research still in its infancy, aims at the development of NLP models explicitly designed to be executed on quantum hardware.
+There exists some impressive theoretical work in this area, but the proposed experiments are classically\footnote{In this paper the usage of the term `classical' is that of a qualifier in the sense of classical mechanics or classical probability theory, i.e. in contrast to quantum mechanics.} simulated.
+A notable exception to this is a work by \shortcite{meichanetzidis2020grammaraware}, where a proof of concept experiment with a dataset of 16 sentences was performed on quantum hardware for the first time.